 As a developer, your ability to build applications with user intent in mind while showcasing skills in design, event-driven programming, and cross-platform development is hugely important.
 Such projects indicate an understanding of user experience and the ability to translate product offerings in an accessible way to non-technical users.

-You can practice from a range of projects in this repository.
+You can practice from various projects in this repository.

 Building a website involves creating a web application with a backend (server-side logic) and a frontend (user interface).
 Python frameworks like Flask and Django are popular choices for this purpose.